Piotr1215/crossplane-demo/README.md

 ## Conclusion

+Just in case anyone is wondering, this article is not sponsored by Upbound (the company behind Crossplane), I genuinely believe that this product is revolutionary.

 We have seen how Crossplane can help make infrastructure provisioning and management easier.
 Here are a few benefits I would like to highlight.

 -   Composable Infrastructure
 -   Self-Service
 -   Increased Automation
 -   Standardized collaboration
 -   Ubiquitous language (K8s API)

-What I like most about Crossplane is that it's build with the DevOps culture in mind by promoting loosly coupled collaboration between Applications Teams and Platform Teams.
+What I like most about Crossplane is that it’s built with the DevOps culture in mind by promoting loosely coupled collaboration between Applications Teams and Platform Teams.
 The resource model, packaging, configuration are well thought out.

 There are also a few challenges to keep in mind:

-- Complexity, it's a price to pay for the flexibility if provides
+-   Complexity, it’s a price to pay for the flexibility it provides
-- YAML proliferation, which is good or bad depending where you stand on YAML ;)
+-   YAML proliferation, which is good or bad depending on where you stand on YAML ;)
 -   You need to know K8s well

-Complexity is addressed by moving it to specialized platfor teams.
+Complexity is addressed by moving it to specialized Platform Teams.
 For YAML I would love to see more push for integrating YAML generation like CDK8s or others.
-I personally see reliacne on K8s as a benefit, but for those of us who are not yet comfotrable with Kubernetes, this makes the learning curve a bit steaper.
+I see reliance on K8s as a benefit, but for those of us who are not yet comfortable with Kubernetes, this makes the learning curve a bit steeper.

-In summary, Crossplane is a great product, it appeared in the right time and solves decades all problem in a very innovative and future proof way.
-Got check it out!
+In summary, Crossplane is a great product, it appeared at the right time and solves decades all problems in a very innovative and future proof way.
+Go check it out!